Jeff HearnTitle: Senior Professor School/office: School of Humanities, Education and Social Sciences

 I am originally from London, UK, and studied Geography at Oxford, Urban Planning and Sociology at Oxford Brookes, and Organisation Studies at Leeds Universities, before teaching sociology, social policy, organisations and groups, men and masculinities, and social theory at Bradford University.
 It was at Bradford that I also completed my PhD on social planning, social theory and theories of patriarchy, and later ended 21 years working there as head of department.
 In 1995 I moved to a Faculty of Social Sciences at Manchester University based in Social Policy, the first Professsorial Research Fellow (full professor) awarded in the faculty.

 Since the late 1990s I have lived in the Nordic region, mainly in Finland, where I have worked at Oslo University in Norway as professor II in sociology, Hanken School of Economics in Finland as professor of management and organisation, and Linköping University in Sweden as professor of gender studies, before transferring to Örebro in 2013.
-I’m currently Senior Professor in the Faculty of Humanities and Social Sciences, based in Gender Studies, and the Centre for Feminist Social Studies, having previously been a Guest Research Professor here, and Professor of Sociology, University of Huddersfielfd, UK, and Professor Emeritus, Hanken School of Economics, Finland.
+I’m currently Senior Professor in the Faculty of Humanities and Social Sciences, based in Gender Studies, and the Centre for Feminist Social Studies, having previously been a Guest Research Professor here, and am also Professor of Sociology, University of Huddersfield, UK, Professor Emeritus, Hanken School of Economics, Finland, and Professor Extraordinarius, University of South Africa.

 Having worked over many years in gender studies, organisation and management studies, social policy, and sociology, I have a broad critical approach to questions of social and political change.
 However, the area I am probably most known for is research in the sub-field of critical studies on men and masculinities.
 This area I have been involved with since the late 1970s, and have been genuinely surprised by how it has developed.